Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

-{\bf Introduction.---}Understanding how statistical mechanics emerges in isolated quantum systems has been a long-standing challenge~\cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization,nandkishore2015many}.
-The fundamental difficulty in addressing this challenge has been defining a rigorous notion of chaos in quantum regimes governed by linear unitary evolution.
-However, valuable insights into our understanding of quantum chaos come from random matrix theory~(RMT), which has been remarkably successful in describing `coarse' features of quantum states in chaotic regimes.
-In particular, the widely accepted expectation is that the eigenstates and eigenvalues of chaotic systems exhibit universal behavior described by RMT.
-This expectation applies to eigenspectrum properties, such as the level spacing statistics~\cite{Atas2013,atas2013joint,oganesyan2007localization} or the spectral form factor~\cite{bertini2018exact,chan2018spectral,FriedmanSpectral2019}, and to eigenstate properties, such as the thermal-like behavior of local observables~\cite{srednicki1999approach,d2016quantum,2018RPP_Deutsch,dymarsky_subsystem_2018} and volume-law behavior of the entanglement entropy~(EE)~\cite{Garrisondoes2018,Lurenyi2019,entanglementvidmar2017,structuremurthy2019,volumebianchi2022}.
+{\bf Introduction.---}Understanding how statistical mechanics emerges in isolated many-body quantum systems has been a long-standing challenge~\cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization,nandkishore2015many}. {The fundamental difficulty in addressing this challenge is describing how chaos emerges from unitary evolution in quantum systems.
+Valuable insights into this foundational question} come from random matrix theory~(RMT), which has been remarkably successful in describing `coarse' features of many-body quantum states in chaotic regimes.
+In particular, the widely-accepted expectation is that the eigenstates and eigenvalues of generic quantum many-body Hamiltonians (i.e., away from fine-tuned integrable limits) exhibit universal statistics described by RMT ensembles, such as the Gaussian Orthogonal Ensemble (GOE) in the context of time-reversal invariant Hamiltonians.
+This expectation applies to eigenspectrum properties, such as the level spacing statistics~\cite{Atas2013,atas2013joint,oganesyan2007localization} or the spectral form factor~\cite{bertini2018exact,chan2018spectral,FriedmanSpectral2019}, and to eigenstate properties, such as the thermal-like behavior of local observables~\cite{srednicki1999approach,d2016quantum,2018RPP_Deutsch,dymarsky_subsystem_2018} and the volume-law behavior of the entanglement entropy~(EE)~\cite{Garrisondoes2018,Lurenyi2019,entanglementvidmar2017,structuremurthy2019,volumebianchi2022}.